-The PSC at alternative discount rates could now be compared with the PFI option (cash flows as reported in the Treasury's database) at alternative discount rates - for example, at today's recommended discount rate of 3.5%.
+The PSC at alternative discount rates could now be compared with the PFI option (future cash flow obligations as reported in the Treasury's database) at alternative discount rates-for example, at today's recommended discount rate of 3.5%.
 The results from that comparison are summarised in Table 7.